 Music Education students who have completed all degree requirements are eligible to take the TEXES test upon graduation.
-In order to take the EC-12 Music exam prior to graduation (during the semester prior to student teaching), a student must complete the following:
+To take the EC-12 Music exam prior to graduation (during the semester prior to student teaching), a student must complete the following:

-- 1. Meet all School of Education requirements for admission to Student Teaching - 2.
+- Meet all School of Education requirements for admission to Student Teaching - 2.
 Complete Senior Recital - 3.
 Pass all parts of the Piano Proficiency test - 4.
 Pass all parts of the Music Senior Comprehensive Exam: Score Analysis, Listening, and Area questions

-The School of Music has the right to alter the requirements of the Music Education Program at any time in order to meet requirements of the State Board for Educator Certification.
+The School of Music has the right to alter the requirements of the Music Education Program at any time to meet the requirements of the State Board for Educator Certification.
 Students will be expected to abide by these changes as they occur.
 Currently, the requirements are as follows: Music education majors must have a cumulative grade point average of 3.0 in all required music courses.
 Additionally, music education majors may have no grade lower than "C" for any required music course.
-All portions of the senior comprehensive exam, including the written music education portion must be passed in order to take the Texas Credentialing exam for teacher certification.
+All portions of the senior comprehensive exam, including the written music education portion must be passed to take the Texas Credentialing exam for teacher certification.